Prairie Flower Children's Center

 Preschool & Kindergarten -- (ages 3-6 years)

-Prairie Flower Children's Center offers two options for preschool / mixed-age kindergarten: our Morning Song program, offered Monday-Friday from 8 a.m.-noon, and our Day Song program, offered Monday-Friday from 8 a.m.-5:30 p.m.
+Prairie Flower Children's Center offers two options for preschool-mixed-age kindergarten: our Morning Song program, offered Monday-Friday from 8 a.m.-noon, and our Day Song program, offered Monday-Friday from 8 a.m.-5:30 p.m.

 Curriculum

 The style of curriculum we use is called emergent curriculum.
 Emergent curriculum is child-led in that it is based on children’s interests.
-Rather than teachers pre-planning themed units, with emergent curriculum a teacher observes what students are curious about while in nature, and then a few days later sets up activities – such as art projects, games, or guided exploration in nature – or reads books or sings songs, related to that topic.
+Rather than teachers preplanning themed units, with emergent curriculum a teacher observes what students are curious about while in nature.
+Then, a few days later, the teacher sets up activities related to that topic.
+These activities could include art projects, games, guided exploration in nature, reading books or singing songs about the topic.
 Activities are not explicitly academic lessons, but instead provide experiences that foster learning (e.g. about math, literacy, science, or art), in authentic ways.

-The seasonal rhythms of our nearby woods and prairie, and the animals, birds, and plants who live there, naturally become big themes in our curriculum.
+The seasonal rhythms of our nearby woods and prairie, and the animals, birds and plants who live there, naturally become big themes in our curriculum.
 By visiting the same sites in nature regularly, we develop deep knowledge of and connections to our local environment and community, planting the seeds for children to become environmental stewards and responsible citizens.

 Our commitment to anti-bias education underpins the social-emotional aspect of our curriculum.
 We aim to instill a sense in children that they belong unconditionally, and expand that into a sense that all kinds of people are welcome and belong as well.
 We encourage a sense that all bodies are beautiful and valuable.